 Albion is the oldest known name of the island of Great Britain.
 Today, it is still sometimes used poetically to refer to the island or England in particular.
 It is also the basis of the Scottish Gaelic name for Scotland, Alba.

-Note: This cowl design in worked in one piece with no seams.
+Notes: This cowl design in worked in one piece with no seams.
 The lace edge is worked at the same time as the cable pattern making this a very quick knit project.
 The button loops are created when you bind off and using a simple I-Cord.
+An understanding of intricate cable-work and lacework is necessary.

 Straight needles in size US 11 (8.0 mm)